The Three Planning Levels

 Product Planning Tools

-I prefer to use the agile product planning tools shown in the picture below:
+I like to use the product planning tools listed in the table below:

 To capture the details, I use the Product Canvas.
 The canvas allows me to work with personas, epics, scenarios and storyboards, design sketches and mock-ups, constraint stories, sprint goals, and ready stories.
 For an incremental product update, a product backlog may be sufficient to capture the product details.

-You can learn more about agile product planning by:
+You can learn more about effective product planning with the following: